Italy-Adriacost

 Slideshow: the landing of the plover (Pluvialis squatarola).

-In the evening I prepared my dinner in a parking lot nearby, and then on to the overnight stay at B&B Isonzo with very friendly hosts.
-Performed there as (receptionist) while outside enjoying my well deserved pint.
-In the meantime, other guests arrived, whom I then helped further.
+In the evening, I prepared my dinner in a car park nearby, and then on to the overnight stay at B&B Isonzo with very friendly hosts.
+Performed there as (receptionist) while outside enjoying my well-deserved pint.
+Meanwhile, other guests arrived, whom I then helped further.
 That's why I was invited by the owner for a schnapps, which of course I didn't refuse.

-After a short hike you suddenly stand on cliffs and look several meters down to the Adriatic Sea.
+After a short hike, you suddenly stand on cliffs and look several meters down to the Adriatic Sea.
 What a view, even as far as the Trieste port estuary.
 I paused here for a few hours and let the world pass me by.
-Meanwhile, the shot I've been wanting for a long time after watching a lot of documentaries about the peregrine falcons sitting on the cliffs, now unexpectedly it was there!
+Meanwhile, the shot I've been wanting for a long time after watching many documentaries about the peregrine falcons sitting on the cliffs, now unexpectedly it was there!
 The peregrine falcon on a cliff.
 A dream.

 Wanderfalke, Peregrine falcon (Falco peregrinus)